billymoon/sir/Readme.md

     <h2 id="the-polite-development-server">The polite development server</h2>
     ...

-This also works for sass, less, etc...
+This also works for stylus, less, etc...

 ### Requesting the directory listing: